Electrocardiography: Electrodes and leads

 Electrodes are the actual conductive pads attached to the body surface.
 Any pair of electrodes can measure the electrical potential difference between the two corresponding locations of attachment.
 Such a pair forms a lead.
 However, "leads" can also be formed between a physical electrode and a virtual electrode, which is the average of numerous leads.
 All clinical ECGs use Wilson's central terminal (WCT) as the virtual electrode from which the precordial leads are measured, whose potential is defined as the average potential measured by the three standard limb leads.

 Commonly, 10 electrodes attached to the body are used to form 12 ECG leads, with each lead measuring a specific electrical potential difference.

 12-lead ECG

-Leads are broken down into three types: limb; augmented limb; and precordial or chest.
+Leads are grouped in three categories: limb; augmented limb; and precordial or chest.
 A 12-lead ECG has a total of three limb leads and three augmented limb leads arranged like spokes of a wheel in the coronal plane (vertical), and six precordial leads or chest leads that lie on the perpendicular transverse plane (horizontal).

-Electrodes should be placed in standard positions, with 'left' or 'right' referring to anatomical directions, being the patient's left or right.
+Electrodes should be placed precisely in standard locations, with 'left' or 'right' referring to anatomical directions, being the patient's left or right.
 Exceptions due to emergency or other issues should be recorded to avoid erroneous analysis.

 The 12 standard ECG leads and electrodes are listed below.
-All leads are effectively bipolar, with one positive and one negative electrode; the term "unipolar" is not true, nor useful.
+Electrocardiographic leads are voltage measurements, which are inherently bipolar.
+Therefore all ECG leads are effectively bipolar, with one positive and one negative electrode; the term unipolar lead, though widely used, is illogical and should be avoided.